tum-hydromechanics/tum-mglet-base/tests/Particles/Advection1/README.txt

 DEFAULT SETUP:
-One particle on one grid with uniform and steady flow velocity.
-Particle moves from one side of a qubic grid to the other.
-No passing of boundaries.
+One particle on 2 grids with uniform and steady flow velocity.
+Particle moves through the grids on a straight line.
+Particle passes CON and PER boundaries.
 Flow is solved.